Snisen-dev/devops24/examinations/04/README.md

 What is a good naming convention for tasks?
 (What SHOULD we write in the `name:` field`?)

 Answer: Since the "name: field" is being written in the ansible output the name scheme easily understandable, short and descriptive.
-Kind of like git pushes. example "Uninstalling nginx" or "Stopping nginx on boot and stopping nginx service"
+Kind of like git commits. example "Uninstalling nginx" or "Stopping nginx on boot and stopping nginx service"